jckmgns/vellum/README.md

 # Vellum

-A sun-bleached syntax theme with a restrained choice of colors to lessen visual clutter.
+A light syntax theme with minimal colors to lessen visual clutter.

 ## Installation